OUTFIT7 INVESTMENTS LIMITED

-Outfit7 Investments Limited issued this Modern Slavery and Human Trafficking statement (hereinafter: "Statement") pursuant to Section 54, Part 6 of the United Kingdom Public General Act: Modern Slavery Act 2015, in order to set out the steps taken to prevent slavery and human trafficking from taking place within Outfit7's business or its supply chains.
+Outfit7 Investments Limited, the sole holding company in the Outfit7 Group, issued this Modern Slavery and Human Trafficking statement (hereinafter: "Statement") pursuant to Section 54, Part 6 of the United Kingdom Public General Act: Modern Slavery Act 2015, in order to set out the steps taken to prevent slavery and human trafficking from taking place within Outfit7's business or its supply chains.

 Outfit7 has no tolerance of the use of slavery or human trafficking within its operations and its supply chains and is committed to acting ethically and with integrity to combat slavery and human trafficking.

-Outfit7 employs 312 employees worldwide (information dated year end 2019; all are desk job workers), which are employed in functions such as Finance, IT, Data and Analytics, Sales, Legal, HR, Office Support, Marketing, R&D Design, R&D Tech, and Product.
+Outfit7 employs more than 350 employees worldwide (information dated year end 2020; all are desk job workers), which are employed in functions such as Finance, IT, Data and Analytics, Sales, Legal, HR, Office Support, Marketing, R&D Design, R&D Tech, and Product.

 Where are Outfit7's Offices Located?

-Outfit7's subsidiary offices are located in Cyprus, United Kingdom, Slovenia, Spain, China, and India.
+Outfit7's subsidiary offices are located in Cyprus, United Kingdom, Slovenia, Spain and China.
 To offer more insight, we prepared a chart of Outfit7 offices that consists of active and employing companies of the group.

 What is Outfit7's Business All About?

 We are engaged in the development of entertainment brands and their monetization through various channels, including mobile applications (which are monetized through in-app purchases, advertising sales, and affiliate networks), consumer product licensing and merchandise programs, and the creation of video content and its distribution through online media and other channels.

 The main asset of Outfit7 is intellectual property (hereinafter "IP") in the form of the Talking Tom and Friends character brands.
 The IP is exploited through various channels, including: